buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/PropertySets/Pset_DistributionPortPHistoryDuct.md

+# Pset_DistributionPortPHistoryDuct

 Fluid flow performance history attached to an instance of IfcPerformanceHistory assigned to IfcDistributionPort.
 This replaces the deprecated IfcFluidFlowProperties for performance values.
 <!-- end of short definition -->